 - Instructor, School of Psychology, Florida Institute of Technology, 2014

 - Instructor, Department of Psychology, University of Central Florida, 2013

-Smith, J.G.*, Flynn, M.L.*, Shuffler, M.L., Carter, D.R., & Thayer, A.L. (in press).
+Smith, J.G.*, Flynn, M.L.*, Shuffler, M.L., Carter, D.R., & Thayer, A.L.
+(2020).
 Meetings as a facilitator of multiteam system functioning.
 In J. Allen, A. Meinecke, & N. Lehmann-Willenbrock (Eds), Research on Managing Groups and Teams: Managing Meetings in Organizations (Vol. 20).
-Bingley, UK: Emerald Group Publishing Limited.
+Emerald Group Publishing Limited.

 Thayer, A. L., Petruzzelli, A.*, & McClurg, C. E.* (2018).
 Addressing the paradox of the team innovation process: A review and practical considerations.
 American Psychologist, 73, 363-375.

 Shuffler, M. L., Kramer, W. S.*, Carter, D., Thayer, A. L., & Rosen, M. (2018).
 Leveraging a team-centric approach to diagnosing multiteam system functioning: The role of intrateam state profiles.
 Human Resource Management Review, 4, 361-377.